-If you are playing badminton competitively you should definitely know what the badminton hand signals are and what they mean.
-They are very useful and help you to understand what you are doing that may be incorrect or against the rules.
+If you play badminton competitively, you should about the various badminton hand signals and their meanings.
+They are instrumental and help you to understand what you are doing that may be incorrect or against the rules.

 Read more: Badminton official terms that you should know.

-If you are a badminton enthusiast who loves to watch and follow badminton on TV, knowing what the referee is trying to communicate during the match can prove to be very useful as it will help you completely understand the game.
+Being a badminton enthusiast who loves to watch and follow badminton on TV, knowing what the referee is trying to communicate during the match can prove to be very useful, as it will help you completely understand the game.

 You won’t be lost to what is happening during the game.
-Or why a particular player loses a point, if you understand these signals.
+Or why a particular player loses a point if you know these signals?

 Badminton hand signals: